 - Mechanical calls may be used to take all species of wildlife during established seasons. - b.
-Except as otherwise provided in these regulations, electronic calls may only be used as an aid in taking the following species: - 1.
-Furbearers: - 2.
-Starting April 1, 2021, mountain lions during open seasons only and for Game Management Units 43, 44, 45, 60, 61, 70 west of Colo 141, 72, 73, and 444 only. - c.
+Except as otherwise provided in these regulations, electronic calls may only be used as an aid in taking furbearers. - c.
 Decoys may be used. - d.
 European ferret may be used as an aid in taking small game only in conjunction with hawking.
 All ferrets used in this activity must be neutered, permanently tattooed on the left inguinal area and dyed along one-fourth (1/4) of their body length for easy field identification. - e.
-Manner of take accommodations may be issued to persons with disabilities, in accordance with #005. - B. It shall be unlawful to hunt any game birds, small game mammals or furbearers, with a centerfire rifle larger than .23 caliber during the regular deer and elk seasons west of Interstate 25, unless the hunter holds an unfilled deer or elk license for the season he is hunting. - C. It shall be unlawful to use a drone to look for, scout, or detect wildlife as an aid in the hunting or taking of wildlife. - 1.
+Manner of take accommodations may be issued to persons with disabilities, in accordance with #1680. - B. It shall be unlawful to hunt any game birds, small game mammals or furbearers, with a centerfire rifle larger than .23 caliber during the regular deer and elk seasons west of Interstate 25, unless the hunter holds an unfilled deer or elk license for the season he is hunting. - C. It shall be unlawful to use a drone to look for, scout, or detect wildlife as an aid in the hunting or taking of wildlife. - 1.
 For the purposes of this regulation, drone shall be defined as including, without limitation, any contrivance invented, used or designed for navigation of, or flight in the air that is unmanned or guided remotely.
 A drone may also be referred to as "Unmanned Aerial Vehicle" (UAV) or "Unmanned Aerial Vehicle System" (UAVS).